 Utility in economic terms is the satisfaction that is derived by a person from the consumption of any goods or services.
-There are two types of utility specified in Economics, namely, total utility and marginal utility.
-It is used to analyze customer preferences within a marketplace.
+There are two types of utility specified in economics, namely, total utility and marginal utility.
+It is used to analyse customer’s preferences within a marketplace.

 What is Total Utility?

 Total utility is the overall satisfaction that a consumer derives from the consumption of particular goods and services.
 Each individual unit of goods or services has a marginal utility of their own.

 Total utility is the sum of marginal utilities of all such individual items.

 The primary concern of a customer is to derive the largest amount of utility with the least cost incurred.